ymolists/website/gitpod/docs/self-hosted/helm-deprecated/configuration/authentication.md

 > ⚠️ **Deprecated Content**
 >
 > The content of this page assumes you are using Helm, which is now deprecated.
+Please use the [Installer](../../latest) instead.

 Gitpod does not implement user authentication itself, but integrates with other auth provider using [OAuth2](https://oauth.net/2/).
 Usually your Git hosting solution (e.g. GitHub or GitLab) acts as the OAuth auth provider.
 This way we control access to Gitpod while at